 In his second term as a Councillor for the Banks Peninsula ward, Andrew was appointed Deputy Mayor of Christchurch in October 2016.
 Andrew is committed to community development, the environment, arts and culture, economic development and social equity.

 A passionate Cantabrian Amy is excited about what our city and region can offer to the world and is involved in working hard to make sure that we are all that we can be through her role at The Christchurch Foundation.
-Additionally she is the owner and Chair of Perception PR and Marketing, an part owner of two other Christchurch based SME’s, a board member of the local Chamber of Commerce and a trustee of the Banks Peninsula Conservation Trust.
+Additionally she is a part owner of three Christchurch based SME’s, a board member of the local Chamber of Commerce and a trustee of the Banks Peninsula Conservation Trust.

 Julia Rose is our Endowment and Partners Manager.
 She works with our business partners and individual donors, forming and maintaining long-term relationships, to assist them to achieve their dreams for Christchurch and the Port Hills.

 She is well-known for her positive, professional personality and her love for travel means she enjoys experiencing new ideas and cultures.
 She believes each and every person can play a part in changing our society for the better and is looking forward to making a positive difference in the Christchurch community.